 An episode of Babylon 5 featured a news report which did this, along with a whole bunch of other ghastly "journalistic" tricks, to cast the titular station in a very bad light (this happened after the newly authoritarian Earth government took over the news channel in question and turned it into an overt propaganda outlet).

 Although given that the B5 staff knew this was probably going to happen, you'd think they would have refrained from giving the reporters ammunition like "no force in the universe can stop us" to work with.
+Sheridan claimed that they gave them little to work with, but he must not have been paying as much attention to his words as he thought.

 Sometimes they give them nothing and it's still abused.
 In another clip, alien Ambassador Londo is complaining to Sheridan about the climate control in his quarters while Sheridan smiles and nods.
 Londo concludes with "This is highly inappropriate, Captain."
 The news report narrates over everything but the last sentence with a bit about how Sheridan is now taking orders from aliens.
 And cuts off just before Sheridan's highly insulting (to Londo) rebuff.